Green bean casserole is a standard dish on Thanksgiving tables around the country.

 - freshly ground pepper to taste

-- 1 ½ pounds fresh or frozen green beans, trimmed
+- 1 ½ pound fresh or frozen green beans, trimmed

 - ½ recipe caramelized onions

 - ½ cup bread crumbs (~1 slice of bread)

 Melt butter and oil in a medium saucepan over medium heat.
 Add mushrooms and onion; cook, stirring frequently, for 10 minutes.
 Stir in garlic and flour; cook while stirring for 5 minutes.
 Slowly whisk in stock and half & half; bring mixture to a boil.
 Reduce heat, add bay leaf, and simmer for 10 minutes.
 Stir occasionally.
 Whisk in milk and season with salt and pepper; simmer on low for 5 minutes.
 Stir occasionally.
 Remove from heat, and set aside.

 Preheat oven to 350*F. Cook beans in boiling water for 5 minutes.
 Drain well then add to mushroom sauce; toss to coat with mixture.